spiveym/amex-offer-monitor/README.md

 6. Automation - the script is intended to be run once per day or so.
 You can do this with cron on linux or taskschd.msc on windows, so you just get a daily digest of your amex offer status.

+7. To launch the script, open a command window or powershell, and from the script directory run "node amex-offer-monitor.js"

 ## Configuration Options

 * notify\_new: Email will contain all new offers detected since the last time the script ran